Women Glide Training Camp

-For the third consecutive year, The Gliding Centre is proud to host Youth In Aviation Day on Sunday June 4th, from 10am to 4pm.
+For the Forth consecutive year, The Gliding Centre is proud to host Youth In Aviation Day on Sat 8th and Sun 9th September 4th, from 10am to 4pm each day.

-Youth In Aviation Day is our opportunity to inspire future generations to enjoy the wealth of airsports available to us all.
-For more details, visit the website Youth in Aviation website
+Our Youth In Aviation Weekend is our opportunity to inspire future generations to enjoy the wealth of airsports available to us all.
+For more details, visit the website Youth in Aviation website.

 Events include - Ground display including gliders, helicopters, microlights, balloons and paramotors.
 The Red Arrows are due to do a flypast as well as a Dakota.
 We will also have an air display by a Pitts Special and a short gliding display.